JakeAruti/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? nsp.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /commitments
 * What are the query parameters?
 * What is the fragment?